 High Point’s historic population growth according to decennial census counts has seen the city grow from 2,500 residents in 1890 to over 114,000 in 2020:

-The U.S. Census Bureau recorded a total population of 104,371 for High Point on April 1, 2010.
-The Planning & Development Dept. also estimates the city's population as of April 1 each year based on information from several sources, including the U.S. Census Bureau, the NC Office of Budget & Management, and residential building permits and demolitions issued by the City.
+The Planning & Development Dept. estimates the city's population as of April 1 each year based on several sources, including the U.S. Census Bureau, the N.C.
+Office of Budget & Management, and residential building permits and demolitions issued by the City.
 In addition, the Planning & Development Dept. calculates the projected population of the city approximately every five years.
-The City's annual population estimates and projections since the latest census are as follows:
+The City's most recent annual population estimates and projections are shown in the table below:

 The estimate for 2022 was the first one to use the 2020 Census as a baseline.
 The 2021 estimate was revised downward because the original figure, which was still based on the 2010 Census due to delays in the release of 2020 Census results, was much higher than the actual count conducted in 2020.
 Updated population projections using 2020 Census data will be completed in the fall of 2022 when all the information necessary to complete them is expected to be available.

 The distribution of High Point's 2010 population in five-year age increments reveals two immediately noticeable trends - the spike in the number of 15 to 19-year-olds, and the wave of middle-aged adults, known as "the Baby Boomers."
 The dramatic peak in teenagers is due in part to High Point University's significant growth but is also caused by a larger than usual age group known as "the Millennials."
 As the Baby Boomers move out of mid-life they will contribute to the "graying" of the population, a trend that is being seen not only in High Point, but also across the nation.